Open the door to the backcountry and try powder riding at Muika Snow Resort

 Located about a five-minute drive from Muikamachi IC on the Kan-etsu Expressway, Muika Snow Resort is not only easily accessible, but also has a slope designed with gentle slopes in mind, making it a popular destination for families and student groups.From the middle of the slope, you can enjoy a spectacular view of Minamiuonuma city and the Echigo Sanzan mountain range, including Mt.
 Makihata and Mt.
 Hakkai.

-Its great views and abundance of gentle slopes are part of the reason for its popularity, but Muika has more to offer.
-Once you reach the top of the third pair lift, you'll find the hike-up zone, with a vast off-piste field near the summit.
+While its stunning views and abundant gentle slopes are certainly reasons for its popularity, Muika's charm extends far beyond that.
+Beyond the third pair lift lies a hike-up zone, with a vast off-piste field near the summit.

-The day of the photo shoot was a perfect day for skiing, with a sea of clouds spreading across the sky.
-Check out the video to see what it was like.
+The day of filming was perfect for skiing, with a sea of clouds stretching across the horizon.
+First, check out the video to see what it's like.

 YouTube

-Open the door to the backcountry and try powder riding at Muika Snow Resort.
-Muika Snow Resort, located in Minamiuonuma City, Niigata Prefecture, is a ski resort known for its abundant snow and easy slopes.
-While popular with families and students, in recent years it has also become popular with tourists seeking powder and backcountry skiing.
+Open the door to the backcountry: Challenge yourself to powder riding at Muika Snow Resort.
+Located in Minamiuonuma City, Niigata Prefecture, Muika Snow Resort is a ski resort known for its abundant snow and gentle slopes.
+While popular with families and students, in recent years it has seen an increase in skiers seeking powder and backcountry experiences...

 A ski resort with a spectacular view of the sea of clouds